LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 # mulin-transform

+A script to facilitate transforming marker and unit positions of *Supreme Commander* maps.

 ## Overview

 The script *transform.lua* applies linear transformation to markers and units stored in the form of a lua table in a file (typically `<mapname>_save.lua`).
 The transformations supported so far are: